Retweet Definition: What Retweets Are and How to Use Them

 How to Retweet

-Twitter, and most clients like Tweetdeck, make it even easier to share an interesting post by putting a retweet icon underneath each tweet.
+But you don't have to retweet manually; Twitter and most Twitter clients like Tweetdeck make it even easier to share an interesting post by putting a retweet icon underneath each tweet.
 Usually, this icon looks like two arrows forming a square.

 If you click on this icon, it will set up the retweet for you, with the content of the original post, the poster's Twitter handle, and the RT abbreviation.